sharonbrener/recipe-collection/_posts/2017-04-08-flat-roast-chicken-with-tiny-potatoes.md

 - potato
 layout: recipe
 source: The Smitten Kitchen Cookbook
-sourceAuthor: by Deb Perelman, p172
+sourceAuthor: by Deb Perelman, p 172
 yield: Makes one roast chicken, serves 2-4
 authorNote: "I learned that taking out the backbone from a chicken-spatchcocking, its delightfully called-meant that we could have roasted chicken